musman-uk/portfolio/README.md

 # 📁 Portfolio

-Below is a selection of projects that demonstrate my skills in front-end, back-end, and Python development.
+A selected few of my projects that demonstrate my skills in front-end, back-end, and Python development.
 Each project reflects a different stage of my learning journey and showcases practical applications of core programming concepts.

 ✅ ToDo List